-Clinicians are incredibly important to a treatment center’s overall success; good clinicians can truly make, or break a treatment facility.
-Your patient’s satisfaction is in many ways contingent upon the quality of your clinicians, as they will be the ones providing the help and care.
+Clinicians are incredibly important to a treatment center’s overall success.
+Good clinicians can truly make, or break a treatment facility.
+Your patient’s satisfaction depends in many ways on the efforts of your clinicians, as they are the ones providing the help and care.
 Additionally, clinicians play a central role in helping your treatment center get the correct insurance reimbursements.

 Although your clinicians may be your strongest ally when working with people, they can potentially be harmful to your treatment center’s finances.

-The combination of the expensive addiction recovery fees, and the likely economic instability of the patients, leaves us with a difficult question: Who is going to pay for the patient’s recovery?
+The combination of the expensive treatment fees, and the likely economic instability of the patients, leaves us with a difficult question: Who is going to pay for the patient’s recovery?
 In many cases the answer is insurance companies.

 “Herein lies the danger: regardless of the reality of a patient’s needs, the funds provided by an insurance company are determined from your clinician’s notes and records.”
 (Stevens, Matt)